 If you or a loved one is experiencing vision problems or eye diseases, we can help.
-Dennis Golden sees patients from all over the Carthage, Texas area, and can treat your condition with a number of advanced solutions.
+Dr. Dennis Golden sees patients from all over the Carthage, Texas area, and can treat your condition with a number of advanced solutions.
 Regular eye exams and checkups are critical for keeping your vision healthy, especially during the summer.

 UV Safety Can Go a Long Way

 Thankfully, it’s pretty easy to protect yourself from long-term exposure to UV rays.
 Check out our top 3 UV safety tips:

 Snag a pair of sunglasses with 100% UVA and UVB blocking power.
 Anything less than that won’t protect your eyes from harmful rays.
 Concerned about your look?
 Don’t worry, There are plenty of awesome sunglass designs, so you’ll protect your eyes without compromising on incredible style.
 Ask the optometrist which lens is best for you.

 Mothers and doctors say it all the time, and with good reason!
 Use sunscreen before going outdoors and make sure it has a good SPF (Sun Protection Factor) number.
 If you’re in the water, reapply it every 2 hours.
 UV rays can reflect off of water, so if you’re hitting the pool or beach, take extra precautions.